Archie Brown (footballer): Gent

 On 11 August 2023, Brown signed a four-year contract with Belgian club Gent.
 He became the fourth English player to represent the club.

 He made his league debut on 20 August 2023 in a Belgian Pro League match against Sint-Truiden.
-On 24 August 2023, he made his European debut in the first leg of the UEFA Europa Conference League play-off round, contributing to a 2–0 home win over APOEL Nicosia.
+On 24 August 2023, he made his European debut in the first leg of the UEFA Europa Conference League play-off round, contributing to a 2–0 home win over APOEL.

 Fenerbahçe

+2025–26 season

 On 12 July 2025, Fenerbahçe announced that Brown had joined the club on a three-year deal for just under £7 million, with an option to extend.

 He made his debut on 6 August 2025 in the first leg of the UEFA Champions League third qualifying round, a 2–1 away defeat to Feyenoord.
 On 12 August 2025, in the return leg, he scored and provided two assists to help the team progress to the play-off round of the Champions League qualifying.

 Brown made his Süper Lig debut on 16 August 2025 in a 0–0 away draw against Göztepe.
 He scored his first Süper Lig goal a week later, on 23 August 2025, in a 3–1 home win over Kocaelispor.

+In the 2025–26 season, he recorded 3 goals and 2 assists in 25 Süper Lig matches, and 5 goals and 6 assists in 38 matches across all competitions.

+2026–27 season

+On 26 August 2026, he scored in a 2–1 away win against Lyon in 2026–27 UEFA Champions League play-off round second leg.
+On 10 September, he scored his team's goal in the in the 1–1 draw against Roma, during the opening week of the 2026–27 UEFA Champions League league phase and also named Player of the Match, scoring the club's first UEFA Champions League goal in 18 years.